asimsinan/LLM-Research/Readme.md

+A curated list of papers on Large Language Models by year.
+I'll try to update the list if new papers are published.
+Let me know if I am missing important papers.
 ## 2017 (1 paper)

 1. [Attention Is All You Need](http://arxiv.org/abs/1706.03762v7), Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, 12-06-2017
      ### Categories